Rishi Sunak insists he is ‘absolutely not slowing down’ climate efforts

 The Prime Minister said he was confident climate targets would still be met when asked if he was prepared for legal challenges against his plans.

-However, he was accused of “wishful thinking” by the head of the UK’s Climate Change Committee, who said the policy package was not in place to hit the goal.
+However, he was accused of “wishful thinking” by the head of the UK’s Climate Change Committee, who said the “softer” policy package was not sufficient to hit the goal.

 Mr Sunak repeated his denial that his move was about playing politics, despite being widely interpreted as an attempt to draw a clear dividing line between his Conservative Party and Labour ahead of a likely general election next year.

-Speaking a day after his speech in Downing Street, in which he pushed back the ban on new petrol and diesel cars by five years and watered down the plan to phase out gas boilers by 2035, Mr Sunak continued to vigorously defend his policy overhaul.
+Speaking a day after his speech in Downing Street, in which he pushed back the ban on new petrol and diesel cars, watered down the plan to phase out gas boilers by 2035 and scrapped the requirement of energy efficiency upgrades to homes, Mr Sunak continued to vigorously defend his policy overhaul.

 In an interview with the BBC, he was challenged over several measures he claimed he was scrapping, including the possibility of taxes on meat and compulsory car sharing, after his former environment minister Lord Goldsmith accused him of “pretending to halt frightening proposals that simply do not exist”.